-455 Advanced Music Theory
+455 AP Music Theory

-1 credit Grades 11-12
+1 credit Grades 11-12 1 Semester

-1 Semester Prerequisite: Successful completion of at least two years of a performing ensemble, either choral or instrumental, successful completion of the Music Theory course.
+Prerequisite: Successful completion of at least two

+years of a performing ensemble, either choral or instrumental, successful completion of the Music Theory course.

-Advanced music theory will further extend students' musical knowledge gained in performing ensembles and the first music theory course.
-In addition to furthering students' knowledge of the concepts taught in the first music theory course, the advanced course will include transposition, arranging, composition, counterpoint, part-writing, modulation, and theoretical concepts relating to various musical eras and styles.
+AP (Advanced Placement) Music Theory will further extend students' musical knowledge gained in performing ensembles and the first music theory course in order to prepare students to take the AP Music Theory Examination at the end of the course.
+In addition to furthering students' knowledge of the concepts taught in the first music theory course, this course will include transposition, arranging, composition, counterpoint, part-writing, modulation, and theoretical concepts relating to various musical eras and styles.
 Students will also better their aural skills through the sight singing and ear training portions of this course.
 This course is highly recommended for students seeking post-secondary musical instruction of any kind.